Private school: United States

 Funding for private schools is generally provided through student tuition, endowments, scholarship/school voucher funds, and donations and grants from religious organizations or private individuals.
 Government funding for religious schools is either subject to restrictions or possibly forbidden, according to the courts' interpretation of the Establishment Clause of the First Amendment or individual state Blaine Amendments.
 Non-religious private schools theoretically could qualify for such funding without hassle, preferring the advantages of independent control of their student admissions and course content instead of the public funding they could get with charter status.

-A similar concept, recently emerging from within the public school system, is the concept of "charter schools", which are technically independent public schools, but in many respects operate similarly to non-religious private schools.
+A similar concept, recently emerging from within the public school system, is the concept of charter schools, which are officially independent public schools, but in many respects operate similarly to nonreligious private schools.

-Private schooling in the United States has been debated by educators, lawmakers and parents, since the beginnings of compulsory education in Massachusetts in 1852.
-The Supreme Court precedent appears to favor educational choice, so long as states may set standards for educational accomplishment.
+The nature of private schooling in the United States has been debated by educators, lawmakers and parents, since the beginnings of compulsory education in Massachusetts in 1852.
+One of the most common topics of debate is whether or not the ability to select a private institution takes funding away from public schools.
+Many states base their funding off of how many students a school has but will also offer voucher programs.
+These programs and similar incentives exist to incentivize school choice and take stress off of state educational funding.
+However, it is also believed that taking students and funding out of public schools decreases the quality of these institutions.
+Still even with this, the Supreme Court precedent appears to favor educational choice, so long as states may set standards for educational accomplishment.
 Some of the most relevant Supreme Court case law on this is as follows: Runyon v.
 McCrary, 427 U.S. 160 (1976); Wisconsin v.
 Yoder, 406 U.S. 205 (1972); Pierce v.
 Society of Sisters, 268 U.S. 510 (1925); Meyer v.
 Nebraska, 262 U.S. 390 (1923).
 There is a potential conflict between the values espoused in the above cited cases and the limitations set forward in Article 29 of the United Nations Convention on the Rights of the Child, which is below described.

-As of 2012, quality private schools in the United States charged substantial tuition, close to $40,000 annually for day schools in New York City, and nearly $50,000 for boarding schools.
-However, tuition did not cover operating expenses, particularly at boarding schools.
-The leading schools such as the Groton School had substantial endowments running to hundreds of millions of dollars supplemented by fundraising drives.
-Boarding schools with a reputation for quality in the United States have a student body drawn from throughout the country, indeed the globe, and a list of applicants which far exceeds their capacity.
+Quality private schools in the United States charge substantial tuition: in 2023, tuition cost close to $60,000 annually for some day schools in New York City, and between $65,000 and $85,000 for boarding schools.
+Nevertheless, tuition may not be sufficient to cover operating expenses, particularly at boarding schools.
+Leading schools such as the Groton School, Phillips Academy, and Phillips Exeter Academy have substantial endowments - running to over a billion dollars - supplemented by fundraising drives.
+Boarding schools with a reputation for quality in the United States have a student body drawn from throughout the United States, and in some cases other countries, and a list of applicants which far exceeds their capacity.